MurderFromMars/CyberXero-Toolkit/README.md

 - Both features ship with **install and uninstall buttons** — the original has no uninstall path.

 ### 11 Bundled System Scripts
-The original toolkit calls out to scripts that are packaged separately on XeroLinux — scripts that simply don't exist on any other distribution.
-10 of these 11 are those XeroLinux-packaged utilities, bundled directly into this repo so that every feature they power actually works regardless of what distro you're on.
+The original toolkit calls out to scripts that are packaged separately on XeroLinux  scripts that simply don't exist on any other distribution.
+10 of these 11 are those XeroLinux packaged utilities, bundled directly into this repo so that every feature they power actually works regardless of what distro you're on.
 The 11th, `cyberxero-theme`, is entirely new:

 | Script | Purpose |
 |---|---|